I remember way back in 2001 when I had a ton of credit card debt – I’m talking $100,000 in credit card bills alone.

 Why I like this card: This card takes the hassle and fuss out of managing your credit card bill.
 It boasts a shockingly long 21-month 0 percent introductory period for purchases and balance transfers, the longest 0 percent APR offer on the market, to the best of my knowledge.
 It also promises no late fees, annual fees or penalty rates.
 Citi even lets you pick your own monthly due date for this card, helping you better manage this obligation or align your bill due date with when you get paid.

-Another 21-month intro 0 percent APR card to consider is the Citi® Diamond Preferred® Card, which offers that same great intro period for purchases and balance transfers but also includes access to a 24/7 concierge service among a few additional perks.
+Another 21-month intro 0 percent APR card to consider is the Citi® Diamond Preferred® Card - 21 Month Intro Offer on BT and Purchases, which offers that same great intro period for purchases and balance transfers but also includes access to a 24/7 concierge service among a few additional perks.

 Why I like this card: This is a great choice if you want to earn cash rewards for your spending.
 With this card, at the end of your first year Discover automatically matches all the cash back you’ve amassed.
 Cash rewards never expire and you earn 5 percent cash back in bonus categories each time you activate up to the quarterly maximum.
 That’s in addition to 1 percent cash back on all other purchases.